loic425/pole-position-on-the-grid/pages/02_akawaka.md

 *Loïc*

 Akawaka and Sylius, it's a true love story.
-We are a Sylius partner since two thousands twenty two and we are 4 Sylius Key Contributors:
+We are a Sylius partner since twenty twenty-two and we are 4 Sylius Key Contributors:
 Valentin, Florian, Estelle and myself.
 -->